Vyral/gary-jacklin-recruiting/_drafts/simple-ways-to-have-more-listings-and-smoother-closings.md

 {% include youtube.html %}

-If you want to get ahold of me, give me a call or send a text\!
+<center><em>Doing more business starts with setting the right expectations.<br>If you want to get ahold of me, give me a call or send a text!</em></center>

-Conflict only exists where expectations differ.
+<br>Conflict only exists where expectations differ.
 Part of what you need when prospecting for clients is a discussion regarding roles and expectations.
 You’ll also need a signed agreement from the seller, as well as a written roles and expectations tool to use.
 Here’s how each of them should go.

 **First, you should have a sit down with your seller about the roles and expectations for both of you**.
 We need to be on the same page to have a successful, win-win sale.
 With those expectations clearly set, it’s now time to make an agreement.